Padayappa: Development

 In September 1998, Rajinikanth announced his next project, titled Padayappa, with K. S. Ravikumar as director.
 It also marks Ravikumar’s second collaboration with Rajinikanth after Muthu.
 The story of this film was taken in part from the historical Tamil novel, Ponniyin Selvan, by Kalki Krishnamurthy.
 Ravikumar had simultaneously discussed another script with Rajinikanth titled Hara, but the actor preferred to do Padayappa first.
 The title Padayappa is an adoption of Aarupadayappa — a sobriquet for Murugan and his six abodes.

 The film was produced by K. Sathya Narayana, M. V. Krishna Rao, and H. Vittal Prasad under their production banner, Arunachala Cine Creations, along with P. L. Thenappan as co-producer.
 Lalitha Mani was the choreographer for the song sequences.
-Jyothi Krishna, son of producer A. M. Rathnam, was involved in the development of the film's script.
+A. M. Jyothi Krishna, son of producer A. M. Rathnam, was involved in the development of the film's script.

 Casting

 Rajinikanth was cast as the title character, a city-based engineer who returns to his ancestral village.
 Padayappa's cousin Neelambari is based on Nandini, a vengeful woman in Ponniyin Selvan.
 Meena and Nagma were earlier considered for the role, but Ramya Krishnan was ultimately cast.
 She said she accepted the role because "it was opposite a superstar and that too the character was a negative one, no one was ready to do it, but I did it.
 I didn't have any second thoughts."
 According to Aishwarya Rai, she was also considered for the role; however, Ravikumar denied the claim.

 Simran was considered for the role of Vasundhara, before the role went to Soundarya, who had earlier worked with Rajinikanth in Arunachalam (1997).
 Ravikumar revealed that the makers could not sign Simran due to her busy schedule and Meena was also considered for Vasundhara's role.
 Shalini was touted to play the role of Padayappa's sister, but the role eventually went to Sithara.
+Ramesh Kanna was chosen to play Murugesan after Rajinikanth was impressed with his performance in Unnidathil Ennai Koduthen (1998).
+Apart from acting, Kanna also worked as the film's co-director.

 The characterisation of the older Padayappa – bearded, with sunglasses – is based on Rajinikanth's look as the character Manik Baashha in Baashha (1995).
 Vijayakumar was the initial choice for Padayappa's father before Sivaji Ganesan was cast; Padayappa was his penultimate release before Pooparika Varugirom (1999).
 His character's appearance, with a mutton-chop moustache, is based on a similar role he played in Thevar Magan (1992).